DanieleAlessandro/KENN2/README.md

 ## Getting started: A simple model with Keras and KENN

-KENN 2.0 allows you to easily add KENN layers to Sequential Keras models.
+KENN 2.0 allows you to easily add KENN layers to Keras models.
 To add the knowledge to a keras model it is sufficient to add a new layer:

 ```python
 import tensorflow as tf